 About Andryj Borys:

 Andryj completed his BSc in Forensic Chemistry at the University of Kent in 2015 and then stayed on for a PhD under the supervision of Dr. Ewan Clark.
 His research focused on the synthesis of main-group heterocyclic radicals, primarily sulfur/nitrogen and phosphorus/nitrogen systems, for the development of magnetic organic materials.
 He was also involved in projects investigating phosphenium cations for applications in catalysis and small molecule activation.
-In 2018, Andryj moved to the University of Edinburgh for his first post-doctoral position under the supervision of Dr. Michael Cowley, exploring the synthesis and reactivity of unsaturated phosphorus/boron heterocycles and other main-group multiply bonded species.
-In September 2019, Andryj will be moving to Toronto for a second post-doctoral position with Professors Thomas Baumgartner and Chris Caputo to explore the application of fluorescent phospholes in determining Lewis acid strength.
+In September 2018, Andryj moved to the University of Edinburgh for his first post-doctoral position under the supervision of Dr. Michael Cowley, exploring the synthesis and reactivity of unsaturated phosphorus/boron heterocycles and other main-group multiply bonded species.
+Following this, in September 2019, Andryj moved to Toronto, Canada for a second post-doctoral position with Professors Thomas Baumgartner and Chris Caputo to explore the application of fluorescent phospholes in determining Lewis acid strength.
 In June 2020, Andryj will be returning to Europe for a post-doctoral position at the University of Bern, Switzerland, working with Professor Eva Hevia to study cooperative bi-metallic catalysts.